Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_emma.md

 - **One thing I learned:**
 I didn't know that "outsider music" was even a term, so it's very interesting that you're studying this style (?) of music for your project.

+***Thank you, Tianyi!
+Defining the exact nature of the analysis was exactly what I was having difficulty with during the project plan, since I wasn't entirely sure what this kind of data analysis would entail.
+At the moment, I'm looking mostly into vocabulary, but you highlighted exactly the question I'm encountering at this stage! --Emma***